xlnfinance/xln/wiki/9_receive_and_pay.md

 Say, you are an exchange and your user wants to withdraw some asset to their Fair wallet.

 First, you need to check if they have enough money, then reduce their balance by the amount they want to withdraw.
+Make sure you pessimistically locked user account before withdrawal [to avoid race conditions.](https://sakurity.com/blog/2015/05/21/starbucks.html)

 Then make a request to your local Fair daemon with **following parameters carefully escaped and sanitized**: